chiragsankhe/JAVA/javanotes.md

 +	Answer: Local variables do not have a default value in Java.
 They must be initialized before use, otherwise, the compiler will throw an error.
 ________________________________________
 5. What is typecasting in Java?
-•	Answer: Typecasting is converting one data type into another.
++	Answer: Typecasting is converting one data type into another.
 There are two types:

-1. Implicit Typecasting (Widening): Automatic conversion of a smaller data type to a larger data type (e.g., int to double).
+1.	`Implicit Typecasting (Widening)`: Automatic conversion of a smaller data type to a larger data type (e.g., int to double).
-2. Explicit Typecasting (Narrowing): Manually converting a larger data type to a smaller data type (e.g., double to int).
+2.	`Explicit Typecasting (Narrowing)`: Manually converting a larger data type to a smaller data type (e.g., double to int).
 ________________________________________
 6. What is the difference between float and double?
-•	Answer:
++	Answer:
-o	float is a single-precision 32-bit floating-point data type, while double is a double-precision 64-bit floating-point data type. o	double has a greater precision and can store larger decimal values compared to float.
++	float is a single-precision 32-bit floating-point data type, while double is a double-precision 64-bit floating-point data type.
++	double has a greater precision and can store larger decimal values compared to float.
 ________________________________________

 7. How do you take input from the user in Java?